Alumnus Highlight: Viola

 Jyra’s short life wasn’t easy and she faced disappointments.
 But she kept trying and she kept learning.
 She never ever felt sorry for herself, and she never lost hope that tomorrow would be better.
 Jyra would encourage all of us to honor her memory by sharing her message of hope, and her love of learning.

-Lyndon graduated from Frontier School of Excellence, and is now attending the University of Missouri-Columbia.
+Lyndon graduated from Frontier School of Excellence, and is now attending the University of Missouri-Columbia and will graduate in May 2020.
 Lyndon is studying mechanical engineering and has a leadership position with the National Society of Black Engineers.
 During his time with Green Works, we placed Lyndon in internships at HNTB and Taliaferro & Browne.
-This past summer Lyndon was an intern for Custom Engineering.
+Last summer, Lyndon interned with Custom Engineering, and this summer he is working for the city of Overland Park.

 "Green Works was a beacon of hope for me.
 Through the programs I began to believe in myself and my potential for success."